Visitors Medical Insurance

 .
 Reads one sentence without extended pauses

 .
-Reads all content words but may omit short words that do not interfere with meaning
+Reads all content words but may omit short words that do not interfere with the meaning of the sentence

 .
-May make pronunciation or intonation errors that do not interfere with meaning
+May make pronunciation or intonation errors that do not interfere with the meaning of the sentence

 Fail: